 Easy Lemon Blueberry Cake

-Featured in Foolproof Baking Recipes for Everyone.
+Category: Foolproof Baking Recipes for Everyone

 This lemon blueberry cake is a deliciously moist dessert packed with fresh, juicy blueberries and zesty lemon.
 It's simple to make and features pantry staples with no eggs, milk, or butter required.
 A creamy yet optional frosting ties everything together for a truly indulgent treat.
 Perfect for gatherings or as an easy weekday dessert, this cake is wonderfully versatile and can be stored in the fridge or frozen for later enjoyment.
 Don't miss out on this foolproof crowd-pleaser!